 A multitude of scholarships administered by Ohio State are available.
 Students may apply for scholarships which are based on academic performance, financial need, minority, special-eligibility, and more.
-Information and applications are available online for undergraduate scholarship opportunities and for graduate funding opportunities.
+Information and applications are available online for undergraduate scholarship opportunities and for graduate funding opportunities you can visit the Financial Aid website or the Graduate School website.
 For additional information or to make an appointment with one of the university’s financial aid counselors, call 614-292-0300, or visit the Office of Student Financial Aid website.

 College of Nursing Scholarships

 Thanks in large part to generous private donors, the College of Nursing has a number of scholarships available to our students currently enrolled in one of the college's degree granting programs.
 Some of these are need-based and require completion of the Free Application for Federal Student Aid (FAFSA) by the priority deadline.
 Continuing students are invited to submit the scholarship application to be considered for need-based and/or merit-based scholarships.
 These funds are limited and preference is given to full-time degree-seeking students who are continuously enrolled.
 Students exclusively enrolled in a pre-major or certificate program are not eligible to apply for these opportunities.